nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 1995/1996 build but that was never the importsant part of the system.

 - Some of rhe code was updated with bug fixes, new features etc.

+- The package names are going to be closer to JTSArjuna than they were in the original code simply because I can't recall what I used oriignally.